galaxyproject/training-material/topics/assembly/tutorials/vgp_workflow_training/tutorial.md

 {: .question}

-# Hybrid scaffolding with Hi-C data
+# Scaffolding with HiC data

- In this final stage, we will run the **VGP hybrid scaffolding with HiC data**, which exploit the fact that the contact frequency between a pair of loci strongly correlates with the one-dimensional distance between them with the objective of linking the Bionano scaffolds to a chromosome scale by using **SALSA2**.
+ In this final stage, we will run the **VGP hybrid scaffolding with HiC data**, which exploits the fact that the contact frequency between a pair of loci strongly correlates with the one-dimensional distance between them with the objective of linking the Bionano scaffolds on a chromosome scale by using **SALSA2**.

 > ### {% icon hands_on %} Hands-on: VGP hybrid scaffolding with HiC data
 >